 - In a large mixing bowl, combine dry ingredients and whisk together.

-- Add almond milk, pumpkin puree, flax egg, syrup, vanilla, and apple cider vinegar.
-Using a hand mixer, mix on low for about 20 seconds or until smooth.
+- Add in almond milk, pumpkin puree, and apple cider vinegar.
+Mix batter by spoon or using a hand mixer, mix on low until smooth.
+If too wet, add more flour to thicken the batter.

 - Spoon batter into the pan--I did about 2 heaping tbsp--and cook for 3-5 minutes per side, or until browned and cooked through, flipping with a spatula.
 Continue with remainder of batter, or refrigerate to use for later.
 Serve with a dollop of butter, or coconut butter (if vegan), and sugar-free maple syrup with a sprinkle of cinnamon on top.
 You can also serve with fresh fruit, the toppings are endless.
 Enjoy!